emsesp/docs/Home.md

 <!-- tabs:start -->

-#### **Version 2.1 (lATEST)**
+#### **Version 2.1 (LATEST)**
 **October 2020**

-Version 2.1 is the first mjor update on 2.0:
+Version 2.1 is the first major update on 2.0 with the following new features:

 - all device values shown in the Web UI, MQTT and Console
-- a new RESTful API for receiving and sending commands
+- a new RESTful API for receiving and sending commands via HTTP
-- Many new user interface improvements to the Web interface
-- Extended Home Assistant integration, now for each connected device
-- Bug fixes
+- extended Home Assistant integration covering all devices and their values
+- many bug fixes and usability improvements in the web UI

 #### **Version 2.0 **
 **September 2020**